jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 * :ref:`how to make a calculator<how to make a calculator>`
 * :ref:`how to make a Python Test Driven Development environment automatically`

-:ref:`Would you like use makePythonTdd.sh to make a Python Test Driven Development environment to test that an Exceptions is raised?<how to test that an Exception is raised>`
+:ref:`Would you like to use makePythonTdd.sh to make a Python Test Driven Development environment to test that an Exception is raised?<how to test that an Exception is raised>`

 -----